strapi/strapi/docs/3.0.0-beta.x/concepts/concepts.md

 By default, your project's structure will look like this:

-- `/api`: The business logic of your project will be in this folder split in sub-folder per API.
+- `/api`: contains the business logic of your project split in sub-folder per API.
   - `**`
     - `/config`: contains the API's configurations ([`routes`](#routing), [`policies`](#policies), etc).
     - [`/controllers`](#controllers): contains the API's custom controllers.